 Gordon Freeman kills a chunk of an alien invasion and almost a whole battalion of soldiers, fights through a warzone, and goes to the aliens' homeworld and kills their leader, all by himself.
 Unlike nearly every video game before, stories of his exploits spread to make him a living legend Shrouded in Myth, and by Half-Life 2La Résistance instantly rallies around him, the Vortigaunts practically worship him, and the new alien invaders target him on sight and relentlessly try to kill him, because they know exactly what's coming for them.

 The back-story for Half-Life 2 showed what would really happen if an advanced alien empire actually decided to invade Earth.
 It resulted in a Curb-Stomp Battle that lasted only seven hours before humanity surrendered.
-The only reason humanity survived afterwards was because Dr. Breen convinced the Combine that they were worth more as soldiers & slaves rather than corpses.
+The only reason humanity survived afterwards was because Dr. Breen convinced the Combine that they were worth more as soldiers & slaves than as corpses.

 Half-Life 2 is all about fighting back against an oppressive regime, taking the fight to them, killing their figurehead and destroying their main stronghold.
 Episode One is all about how severely damaging a colossal alien structure powered by an exotic, dangerous substance has destructively explosive consequences.
 Episode Two is all about how losing one leader and one stronghold is a mere inconvenience to an interdimensional empire, and that a counterattack would be swift and terrible.

-On a larger scale, any single hit from a melee weapon or gun (Barring the use of a certain mask) will insta-kill the player by pasting his skull.
+On a larger scale, any single hit from a melee weapon or gun (barring the use of a certain mask) will insta-kill the player by pasting his skull.
 Likewise the mooks of the game all go down from a single hit to the head.

 Going One Woman Army and slaughtering everyone in your path, then asking the enemy leaders to leave peacefully goes about as well as expected, and does serious psychological damage to Iji.
 Even in a Pacifist Run neither the Tasen or the Komato are going to just pack up and leave, because they're fighting for their own reasons.
 And despite Iji's efforts she's still one person in a war, most people dying no matter what she does.